arun-dhanjal/the_cube_review/README.md

 ### Device Responsivity Testing

 Responsivity tests were carried out to ensure that the application displayed correctly on a number of different device sizes.
-For completeness, all of the default device sizes in Google Chrome's Developer Tools were tested for responsiveness by emulating each device and then navigating through the web application to note any layout or formatting issues.
+For completeness, all of the default device sizes in Google Chrome's Developer Tools were tested for responsiveness by emulating each device and then navigating through the site to note any layout or formatting issues.
 Almost all devices returned zero issues with two exceptions, detailed below:

 - Microsoft Lumia 550: Dev Tools defaults to a landscape view for this device, which makes the viewport height very short, leading to a sub-optimal user experience.
-However, the application is not intended to be used in landscape mode on mobile devices, and in fact the default landscape view for this device in Dev Tools is a known error, with the expecting view being portrait as is the case with most mobile devices.
+However, the application is not intended to be used in landscape mode on mobile devices, and in fact the default landscape view for this device in Dev Tools is a known error, with the expected view being portrait as is the case with most mobile devices.
 As such, this case is of no concern for this application.

-- JioPhone 2: The viewport for this device is very small at just 240 x 320 px (it is defined as as "compact device") which causes issues with layout.
+- JioPhone 2: The viewport for this device is very small at just 240 x 320 px (it is defined as a "compact device") which causes issues with layout.
 However, this application is not intended to be used on such small devices, and so is of no concern for this application.

 ## Validation